 Situated in the Wathvale Ward of Harrogate District and the Skipton and Ripon parliamentary constituency.
 There are 160 households and a population in the region of 300.

-The Annual Parish Precept for 2015/2016 is £5,500
+The Parish Precept for 2020/2021 is £6,650.

 The council meets on the second Tuesday of each month and members of the public and the press are welcome to attend.

 THE OPENNESS OF LOCAL GOVERNMENT BODIES REGULATIONS 2014

 RULES FOR THE EFFECTIVE MANAGEMENT OF RECORDING AT MEETINGS

 GUIDANCE FOR THE EFFECTIVE MANAGEMENT OF RECORDING AT LOCAL COUNCIL AND PARISH MEETINGS

 The right to record, film and to broadcast meetings of the Rainton with Newby Parish meeting is established under the Openness of Local Government Regulations 2014.
 This is in addition to the rights of the press and public to attend such meetings.

 The Council is committed to being open and transparent in the way it conducts its decision making.
 For the purpose of this policy the term "record" means any form of audio, visual or electronic recording.

 Those who attend a public meeting should expect to be filmed.
 This includes councillors, council officers and members of the public.